-POST is running a programme of activity to study the use of research evidence within parliamentary debate and scrutiny, including the impact of POST.
+Between 2014 and 2017, POST ran a programme of activity to study the use of research evidence within parliamentary debate and scrutiny, including the impact of POST.

-This work is being conducted by the Social Science section, which was established in partnership with the Economic and Social Research Council and with the support of University College London.
+This work was conducted by the Social Science section, which was established in partnership with the Economic and Social Research Council and with the support of University College London.

 More evaluations about POST can be seen here.